 Since moving to Moray in 2005 Eian has managed both a bakery and a Cafe and served as Listener Convener of the New Findhorn Association.
-As well as his Ekopia directorship he has sat on the board for Park Ecovillage Trust and Duneland Ltd. He now runs a bespoke food production and catering business while working part-time roasting Coffee with Green Bridge Organics.
+As well as his Ekopia directorship he has sits on the board of Duneland Ltd.

 Tallis has 20 years experience working in international development, focusing on food security, agriculture and social protection systems in Africa.
 She holds degrees in economics and zoology from London University and a Masters in Animal Production & Health from Edinburgh University.
 She has worked for the UK government (DFID), the UN (FAO), as a consultant with Oxford Policy Management and Wasafiri, as well as NGOs – CARE USA, Oxfam, Farm Africa.
 She has been using systems thinking in her work since 2003 and recently trained as an organisational constellation facilitator.
 Before arriving in Findhorn in 2019, she spent 2.5 years in Auroville, working with the Sustainable Livelihoods Institute.
 She currently supports the Findhorn Foundation with fundraising from government and trust sources.

-Simon Stedman trained with KPMG in London as a Chartered Account, qualifying in 1992.
+Simon Stedman trained with KPMG in London as a Chartered Accountant, qualifying in 1992.
 He spent the next 25 years working as Finance Director in industry, in Print, Property Development and Construction, Property investment, Recruitment, Law and Financial services.
 In 2017 he left Accountancy and commenced training as a Psychosynthesis Psychotherapist in London.
-In 2019 he heard about Findhorn and spotted the advert for Finance Steward of the Findhorn Foundation, and as is the case with so many people in this organisation, felt drawn to apply.
-He was appointed “Finance Steward” in September 2019.
-Simon hopes to return to complete his training in due course, but is committed to staying for the foreseeable future within the Findhorn community.
+In 2019 he heard about Findhorn community and spotted the advert for Finance Steward of the Findhorn Foundation, and felt drawn to apply.
+He was duly appointed as the “Finance Steward” in September 2019.
+Simon hopes to return to complete his psychosynthesis training in due course but is committed to staying for the foreseeable future within the Findhorn community.